awsdocs/aws-dynamodb-encryption-docs/doc_source/wrapped-provider.md

 1. It returns the plaintext item encryption key, the signing key, and encryption and signing algorithms to the item encryptor\.

 1. The item encryptor uses the signing key to verify the item\.
 If it succeeds, it uses the item encryption key to decrypt the item\.
-Then it removes the plaintext keys from memory as soon as possible\.
+Then, it removes the plaintext keys from memory as soon as possible\.